omeka/classic-enduser/Item_Types.md

 Interactive Resource
 -------------------------------------------------------------

--   Description: A resource requiring interaction from the user to be understood, executed, or experienced.
+-   *Description*: A resource requiring interaction from the user to be understood, executed, or experienced.
--   Examples: forms on Web pages, applets, multimedia learning objects, chat services, or virtual reality environments.
+-   *Examples*: forms on Web pages, applets, multimedia learning objects, chat services, or virtual reality environments.